prof-rossetti/internet-technologies/exercises/express-app/checkpoints/4-shared-layouts.md

 ```

-Let's create that shared layout now in a new view file called "layout.ejs":
+Let's create that shared layout now in a new view file called "layout.ejs", which is a default file name the package seems to recognize / expect:

 ```html
 <!DOCTYPE html>